Lundy E. Arrington

 Biography: Lundy Edward Arrington, “Lun”, was born on October 19, 1924, in Shubuta, Mississippi.
 He was the son of Middleton “Mid” Arrington and Mollie Woodard.

 Service Time: Lun entered the service on June 15, 1943, and shipped out to the European Theater of Operations on Nov.
-23, 1943.
+23, 1944.
 He was assigned to Company A of the 614th Tank Destroyer Battalion, which had deployed to Metz and supported operations against the Siegfried Line.
-They were shifted to Hagenau Forest area and continued support operations against Siegfried Line fortifications.
+They were shifted to the Hagenau Forest area and continued support operations against Siegfried Line fortifications.
 They performed occupation duties until they were called on to support actions at Innsbruck, Austria, and the Brenner Pass.
-Lun received credit for participation in two of the unit's campaigns, Northern France and Rhineland.
-He received the EAME Medal, the WWII Victory Medal and the Good Conduct Medal and left the service on February 8, 1946, at Camp Shelby, MS. Lun held the Rank of Technician, 5th Grade.
+Lun received credit for participation in two of the unit’s campaigns, Northern France and Rhineland.
+He received the EAME, the WWII Victory and the Good Conduct Medals and left the service on February 8, 1946, at Camp Shelby, MS. Lun held the Rank of Technician, 5th Grade.

 Lun married the former Mable Elease Hundley and the couple made their residence in Erie, Pennsylvania.
 They had three sons.
 Lun worked as a molder and iron worker and retired from Erie Malleable after 25 years of service.
 He had previously worked at Bucyrus Erie.